When Doing the Right Thing Makes Everything Worse — Modern Paraphrase | fresh.bible

 "Why haven't you finished your brick quota today and yesterday, like you used to?"

-The cruelty here is systematic. designed a system where failure was guaranteed, and then punished people for failing.
+The cruelty here is systematic.
+Pharaoh designed a system where failure was guaranteed, and then punished people for failing.
 The people couldn't possibly gather their own straw AND maintain the same brick production.
 Everyone knew that.
 The point wasn't productivity — it was breaking their spirit.

 The Israelite foremen, desperate and bruised, went straight to himself.
 They thought maybe he didn't know how bad it had gotten.
 Maybe if they could just explain: